Hamza-Rahman10/portfolio_project/README.md

 # Portfolio Project
-This is educational website for assignment purposes
+This is educational website for those who want to learn online for easier access to education however the site was made for assignment purposes

 ## Features
 - Home page with navigation